tomtom-international/pending-notifications-service/README.md

 The service can be run with an in-memory hash-map implementation or can be backed by a MongoDB database.
-If you wish to use the MongoDB implementation, then you should specify the hostname, port and username/password in the properties file `notifications-secret.properties` (see above).
+If you wish to use the MongoDB implementation, then you should specify the hostname, port and username/password in the properties file `notifications-service-secret.properties` (see above).

 The MongoDB database can be initialized with these commands from the `mongo` shell: